 Well, it's proofreading.
 Or copyediting.
 There's not much detail to go into when it comes to these services.
 If you're thinking there will be public grammar shaming or publishing confidential/proprietary information, you won't be finding any of those shenanigans going on over here.
 However, I do post "vague" project details with word counts, client testimonials, and book release announcements on my social media channels.
 Full details are outlined in your contract.

 As we all know, there are no guarantees in life.
 I aim for perfection, but I am far from perfect.
 I can guarantee that I will use reasonable efforts to ensure services will be rendered to the best of my abilities.

-Why don't you charge by the hour or per word?
+Why don't you charge by the hour?

 Will you sign an NDA?